diegolehyt/homework5/README.md

 Description

 "Work Day Scheduler" is an app tha will help you remember and organize your plans during the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript (usin jQuery code).
+This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript (using jQuery and moment.js code).
 It also feature a clean and polished user interface and is responsive, ensuring that it adapts to multiple screen sizes.
 like: CellPhones "640px", Tablets "768px", and Laptops "980px".